Is it possible to reverse chronic disease with a new approach to medicine?

 The fact is that it still matters, quite a bit.

-There are many prescription medications which can be used to help augment therapies and help reverse chronic conditions.
+There are many prescription medications that can be used to help augment therapies and help reverse chronic conditions.

-Practitioners such as chiropractors (DC's) and health coaches are not able to prescribe medications regardless of the state that they are practicing in.
+Practitioners such as chiropractors (DCs) and health coaches are not able to prescribe medications regardless of the state in which they are practicing in.